 -- January 2017 Dan Strawn and Researching for Historical Fiction--Pit falls and Strategies for New Writers.

--- February 2017 is Margaret Pinard and Don't Be Captain Obvious: How to Find and Deliver Essential Details for Setting
+-- February 2017 was Margaret Pinard and Don't Be Captain Obvious: How to Find and Deliver Essential Details for Setting

 -- April 2017 is Curtis Chen & he's going to talk about Give a Little, Take a Little, Let Your Heart Break a Little: The Story of Critiques.